bhush9/bhush9.github.io/_posts/2017-09-19-plasma-mobile-in-randaaa.markdown

 disqusfix: true
 ---

 Last week I had a chance to attend the Randa meetings 2017, my plan was to work on the Plasma Mobile during the sprint, improve the state of current images.
-Few things changed over the course of the week:
+A few things changed over the course of the week:

 ### New shiny wallpaper and packages